 Ever since the company was founded in 1927, Amstein + Walthert has stood for high-quality services in the field of building services engineering.
 The "Formula A+W" means: hundreds of experts are available as partners.
 Together with their clients, they are committed to lean technical solutions, the efficient use of energy and optimisation over the entire life cycle.
 Special attention is paid to the aesthetics and elegance of the solutions.

 As a company, Amstein + Walthert is involved in society in many ways.
-We bear responsibility for our employees, for our customers and for an intact environment.
+We take responsibility for our employees, our customers and an undamaged environment.
 We assume this responsibility by getting involved in numerous areas.
-We have compiled our commitments in a sustainability report in accordance with the guidelines of the Global Reporting Initiative (GRI).
+We have outlined our commitments in a sustainability report in accordance with the guidelines of the Global Reporting Initiative (GRI).
 The report serves to provide an overview of our activities in the various areas of sustainability.
-On this basis, we derive and implement optimisation measures.
+We use it to identify, create and implement optimisation measures.

 Since 2014, Amstein + Walthert has prepared an annual sustainability report.
-The sustainability reporting for the 2018 financial year includes all companies of Amstein + Walthert Holding AG.
+The sustainability reporting includes all companies of the Amstein + Walthert Holding AG.
 The Amstein + Walthert Group is anchored throughout Switzerland and is also represented in France with its subsidiary in Lyon.
-The companies Arregger Partner AG, Lucerne and Künzle Partner AG, Horw will merge in 2018 under the umbrella of the A+W Group as Amstein + Walthert Lucerne AG.

 The companies Arregger Partner AG, Lucerne and Künzle Partner AG, Horw merge under the umbrella of Amstein + Walthert.
 Amstein + Walthert Lucerne AG is created.

 Integration of Enastra AG (former Alpiq EcoServices Ltd.) into the Amstein + Walthert Group.